Who Wants to Be a Millionaire?: Original format

-US format
+American format

-The original US version premiered on ABC in August 1999 as part of a two-week daily special event hosted by Regis Philbin.
+The American version premiered on ABC in August 1999 as part of a two-week daily special event hosted by Regis Philbin.
 After this and a second two-week event aired in November 1999, ABC commissioned a regular series that launched in January 2000 and ran until June 2002.
-The syndication of the game show was conceived and debuting in September 2002.
-The only difference between it and the British version was that episodes were halved in length – 30 minutes, as opposed to the 60-minute length of the original version.
-The change meant that the preliminary round of the show was eliminated, and contestants had to pass a more conventional game show qualification test.
-Exceptions to this arrangement, in which it was used under the name "Fastest Finger" included: primetime special editions of the programme; the 2004 series that was dubbed Super Millionaire, in which the final prize was increased to $10,000,000; and for the 10th anniversary special of the US edition, which ran during August 2009 for eleven episodes.
-The decision to remove this round would later occur in other international versions, including the British original before its reinstatement in the renewed series.
+The syndication of the game show was conceived and debuted in September 2002.
+The only difference between it and the British version was episode length – 45 minutes, as opposed to the 60-minute length of the original version.
+The change meant that the preliminary round of the show Fastest Finger was eliminated, and contestants had to pass a more conventional game-show qualification test.
+After passing the qualification test and being chosen, when the show began, the host invited contestants to the studio.
+Exceptions to this arrangement, in which it was used under the name "Fastest Finger" included: primetime special editions of the programme; the 2004 series that was dubbed Super Millionaire, in which the final prize was increased to $10,000,000; and for the 10th-anniversary special of the American edition, which ran during August 2009 for eleven episodes.
+The decision to remove this round later occurred in other international versions, including the British original, and several versions likes Russia, Holland and Costa Rica before its reinstatement in the renewed series.

 Clock format

-In 2008, the US version changed its format so that contestants were required to answer questions within a set time limit.
+In 2008, the American version changed its format so that contestants were required to answer questions within a set time limit.
 The limit varied depending on the difficulty of the question:

 The clock started immediately after a question was given and the four possible answers appeared.
 The clock paused when a lifeline was used.
 If the clock ran out with no answer locked in, the contestant walked away with any prize money won up to that point, unless the "Double Dip" lifeline had been used, in which case a failure to give a second answer was treated the same as a wrong answer.
-This format change was later adopted into other international versions – the British original, for example, adopted this change for episodes on 3 August 2010.
-The Indian version was introduced on 11 October 2010.
+This format change was later adopted into other international versions with several minor change– the British original, for example, adopted this change for episodes from 3 August 2010 to 2014.
+The Indian version followed on 11 October 2010.
+Egypt version followed on 20 July 2012 to May 15, 2013, Turkey version followed on 2 August 2011, Israel version followed on 2020 - 2021.